fshowalter/franksmovielog.com-v1/content/reviews/0896-the-conspiracy-of-torture-1969.md

 venue_notes: 2019 | 88 Films
 ---

-Grindhouse historical drama.
+A grindhouse historical drama.
 Fulci takes a tired plot (oppressive patriarch murdered by his family) and livens it up with salacious plotting, sloe-eyed Adrienne Larussa, and Hammeresque gore.